Derrike Cope: 2022–present

 At the end of 2021, with StarCom shutting down, Cope and his wife sold their shares of the operation.
 Afterwards, Cope joined Nick Tucker's SCCA team, Nitro Motorsports, in the managing department of Nitro's Trans-Am 2 team.
 He also has been active in the GT America Series.

 Personal life

 Cope's first cousin is NASCAR crew chief Ernie Cope.
-Cope's nieces, Angela Ruch and Amber Cope, have also raced in NASCAR.
+Cope's nieces, Angela Ruch and Amber Cope, and cousin Nick Tucker have also raced in NASCAR.
 Angela still competes part time, while Amber quit driving in 2012 after an incident with Kevin Harvick.
 Cope has been married twice.
-His current wife, Elyshia, serves as Marketing Director at StarCom Racing.
+His current wife, Elyshia, is marketing director at StarCom Racing.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)